Büchenbronner Strasse 34

-Three Stumbling Stones in Ebersbach / Fils commemorate the fate of the Neumann family of three.
-On November 14, 2018, they were installed by Gunter Demnig in the pedestrian walkway at Büchenbronner Strasse 34 in Ebersbach in front of the rectory.
+Three Stumbling Stones in Ebersbach/Fils commemorate the fate of the Neumann family of three.
 This was the location where the Neumann family passed when they were forcibly taken from the rectory.
 The inscriptions on the Stumbling Stones give the names and dates of the murdered persons and summarize the last period of their lives.

 Silent Helpers for the Persecuted

 The help that was given to the persecuted family by Pastor Hermann Diem and his wife Anneliese and by Vicar Ilse Härter had been known for several decades.
 In his 1975 memoir entitled ‘Yes or No. Fifty Years of Theology in Church and State’, Hermann Diem mentioned in a short paragraph how he had hidden a Jewish mother and her two sons in the rectory.
 Ilse Härter, who worked as a vicar in Ebersbach from 1942-1944, also spoke in two seminars in 1983 about her experiences with the struggle by the church during the Nazi era.
 These lectures were not published until 2011.
 A link between the Ebersbach rectory and the Württemberg ‘Rectory Chain’ became only known through recent research into the actions by the ‘Silent Helpers.’
 This ‘Rectory Chain’ was able to save seventeen people from being murdered.
 It is thanks to numerous publications that the background and fate of the three-member Neumann family became known in Ebersbach in November 2018.

 Hidden From Persecution